PRIDE Visibility Information & Materials

-The LGBTQ Commission of San Mateo County is inviting all cities and towns in San Mateo County to support the LGBTQ community by recognizing Pride Month (June 2020).
-Because of Shelter-in-Place and adherence to social distancing, the suggestions we provide to you are simple and intended to bring visibility to your city and for your LGBTQ residents.
+The LGBTQ Commission of San Mateo County is inviting all cities and towns in San Mateo County to support the LGBTQ community by recognizing Pride Month (June 2021).
+Because it is still not safe to have large public gatherings, the suggestions we provide respectfully adhere to social distancing.
+The suggestions are simple and intended to bring visibility to your city and for your LGBTQ residents.
 This visibility allows LGBTQ residents to know that they are seen and that they are important.
 During this time of social distancing, these simple acts of visibility create a deeper sense of connection and inclusion for everyone in the community.

 OPTIONS TO SHOW YOUR VISIBILITY!